nomasters/haystack/README.md

 ### Docker Images

 Haystack uses a hermetic build system with content-based tagging.
 Images are built once and promoted through their lifecycle.
+Supports 64-bit platforms only (amd64, arm64).

 #### Pull and Run